 The man shook his head with a smile, and replied with that delightful Irish accent, “Google Maps uses that ‘Hole of Sorrows’ term, but it’s mistranslated.
 What you’re looking for is called the Poulnabrone dolmen.
 It’s a portal tomb dating back to 5,000 or 6,000 years ago.
 It’s really quite remarkable!”

 Like so many other locals we encountered on our week in Ireland, this stranger was incredibly kind.
 He drew a map for us, and soon we were on our way.
-It was a relief to be moving again, as the baby had just thrown up all over the car during our visit to the Cliffs of Moher, and the interior was starting to smell.
+It was a relief to be moving again, as our traveling toddler had just thrown up all over the car during our visit to the Cliffs of Moher, and the interior was starting to smell.